 Jury trials across East Texas have been suspended.
-This includes Smith County.
+This includes Tyler.
 Our courts are limiting all hearings at this time and each is determined on a case by case basis.
 Each court can use discretion on whether to hold a hearing or to determine matters based solely on motions filed by attorneys.

 Governor Greg Abbott recently issued an Executive Order suspending many state provisions that affect a person’s right to personal bonds.
 For example, prior to this Order, if a person was detained in jail pending trial and the State was not ready for trial by a certain number of days, the person was entitled to a personal bond or a reduced bond.
 This is no longer true.
 The new Executive Order suspended Article 17.151 of the Texas Code of Criminal Procedure to the extent necessary to prevent any person’s automatic release on personal bond because the State is not ready for trial.